InjongWon11/Project-Collab/README.md

 #### What's Provided

+The root directory is setup with Node.js with Express Framework and MongoDB with Mongoose Framework, Everything except for the client folder is server related code.

-Project folder created with the Vue.js CLI.
+The Client folder is created with the Vue.js CLI.
 The container app is in `src/App.vue`, files for each view are in `src/views` along with all the components for the specific view.
 The main view component will the be same as the folder name it is in.

-#### Getting Data
+## Getting Started

-In the `sample_data` folder, you will see `.json` files with names corresponding to a view name.
-These data are imported into the corresponding views for you to make use of.
-Currently no backend has been setup, you will make GET and POST requests later on.
+For programmers new to web development, checkout the issues tab and filter for issues that are "good first issue"

-## Setup
+#### Setup

 Please ensure you have the Node Package Manager(npm).
 You could download [here](https://www.npmjs.com/get-npm)